mikey-boy/mikey-boy.github.io/content/posts/implement-rbac-in-kubernetes.markdown

 ### Multi-tenancy isolation

 As stated earlier, multi-tenancy isolation prevents different teams working in the same cluster from interfering with eachother.
 One way this can be achieved is with the use of _namespaces_.
 For each tenant/team, we can create a list of associated namespaces and grant them permissions within those namespaces.
-This will prevent others from accidently (or maliciously) affecting the objects within their namespaces and vice-versa.
+This will prevent different teams from accidently (or maliciously) modifying Kubernetes objects within namespaces they do not control.

 Some applications can not be strictly bound to namespaces though.
 An nginx ingress controller needs to monitor Ingress objects in _every_ namespace in order to properly route to the applications running inside the cluster.